 In the century since, the Inn has continued to play an important role in Anne Arundel County.
 In addition to being maintained as a museum and historical site, the Inn served as a Red Cross Work Center and a Recreation Center for Ft.
 Meade solders during World Wars I and II, a Tea House during the intervening war years, drawing visitors from all over the world, and has been featured in Anne Arundel County House and Garden Tours right through the 1990’s.

-While the Inn still continues to serve a place for meetings and social gatherings, the dreams of Alice Leakin Welsh, Bo Williams, and so many other have been realized in today's Rising Sun Inn.
+While the Inn still continues to serve as a place for meetings and social gatherings, the dreams of Alice Leakin Welsh, Bo Williams, and so many other have been realized in today's Rising Sun Inn.
 The Rising Sun Inn serves the Anne Arundel County community not only as a place for historic education through its programs and activities, but as a place to celebrate the community's past, present, and future.
-As the Inn inches closer to its 275th anniversary in the community, the Friends of the Rising Sun Inn look to build on the Inn's already rich history through the expansion of the museum, the development of a full range of youth and adult programming, and by inspiring future generations to preserve historic sites and buildings, like the Rising Sun Inn, throughout Maryland and beyond.
+As the Inn inches closer to its 275th anniversary in the community, the Friends of the Rising Sun Inn look to build on the Inn's already rich history through expanding the museum, developing a full range of youth and adult programming, and inspiring future generations to preserve historic sites and buildings, like the Rising Sun Inn, throughout Maryland and beyond.

 Preservation, Education, Celebration